cs107-theteapeople/cs107-FinalProject/docs/milestone2.md

 Once a composite function is defined, the `eval` function can be called to evaluate the function and compute the derivative of the function at the specified inputs efficiently.

 Inputs are entered as keyword arguments or a dictionary.
 We match these inputs with the expected variables from the composite function corresponding to the Node.
 If there is a mismatch in variables and expected inputs, we raise an appropriate error.
 For array inputs, we will check to make sure the array sizes match the expected inputs as defined in the function.
+Only numeric inputs are allowed.

 Once this function is called, the computation graph (created during function object instantiation) is used to evaluate the function at the supplied points, and then compute the derivative at these points using forward mode automatic differentiation.
 As we perform the forward and tangent traces, we store these intermediate results within all the nodes of the binary tree.